HiroshiJoe/Role-Play-World-Research/README.md

 **Please note that the data is private and not available for public use due to confidentiality and privacy concerns.** Only authorized researchers with specific access permissions may use this dataset.

 ## Methodology
-The study employs a combination of qualitative and quantitative methods to analyze user sentiments.
-Sentiment analysis techniques, including natural language processing (NLP) and machine learning models, are used to assess the overall sentiment of RPW users.
+This study builds upon the qualitative findings of a previous investigation into the Role Play World (RPW) community by employing Exploratory Data Analysis (EDA) and other quantitative methods to analyze user sentiments.
+The methodology is designed to provide a comprehensive understanding of user experiences and sentiments within the RPW community.

 ## Results
 The analysis reveals a generally positive sentiment within the RPW community, with variations across different user groups and interview sections.
 The findings suggest that anonymity plays a crucial role in facilitating open communication and positive interactions.